It has never been more difficult to be a marketer than it is in 2017. But why?

 There are three main reasons.

-3. Splintering of media.
-If you wanted to target a type of buyer, you simply contacted a handful of new papers, magazines and TV stations to place your ads.
+If you wanted to target a type of buyer, you simply contacted a handful of news papers, magazines and TV stations to place your ads.
 Not anymore.
 Now your target audience is spread across several media channels at once.